 How To Talk About Marriage With Your Boyfriend

-Talking about marriage, ooh ooh.
-One of the most nerve-racking conversations in the world.
+Talking about marriage with your boyfriend is without doubt one of the most nerve-racking conversations in the world.

 For both, men and women.

-For women, because we fear rejection and the possibility of a breakup.
-And for men, because they fear to face the topic altogether.
+And for men, because they don’t like to talk about the topic altogether.

 The idea that he might have to give up his freedom and independence on a single day for the rest of his life, scares most men to death.